threalwinky/threalwinky.github.io/content/post/phar-deserialization/index.md

 ### Insecure Deserialization

-Insecure Deserialization or [CWE-502](https://cwe.mitre.org/data/definitions/502.html) is a weakness about using untrusted data.
-Attackers can modify unexpected objects or data that was assumed to be safe from modification.
-Deserialized data or code could be modified without using the provided accessor functions, or unexpected functions could be invoked.
+Insecure Deserialization or [CWE-502](https://cwe.mitre.org/data/definitions/502.html) covers insecure deserialization of untrusted data.
+Attackers can manipulate serialized objects to execute arbitrary code, especially using magic methods like __wakeup(), __destruct(), and __toString().

-Magic functions: Magic methods are special methods which override PHP's default's action when certain actions are performed on an object.
-The attacker can exploit magic methods to execute arbitrary code, manipulate object behavior, or trigger unintended functionality — especially during object deserialization or when user-controlled data is passed into magic methods like __wakeup(), __destruct(), or __toString().

 POC:

-Imagine we have a simple class will create a json file based on the $name argument of class
+Imagine we have a simple class that will create a JSON file based on the $name argument passed to the class.

 ```php
 <?php